Eric Helland

 Claremont McKenna College

-Helland holds a Ph.D. in economics from Washington University in St. Louis.
+Helland earned a Ph.D. in economics and a master’s in economics from Washington University in St. Louis and a bachelor’s from the University of Missouri.